SJ23 Tech Tip F21, (Updated 2024-08-12) Hal Mueller, Bill Sweeney, Bob Schimmel, Mike Raleigh, Tim Woods.

 • Ullman Sails, Newport Beach, CA 1(714) 675-6970.

-Main with 1 reef, $701.
+Main with 1 reef - $701.
 If the top 2 battens are full length, $749.
-Can use either 5 or 6 oz Dacron.
-He recommended 6 oz Dacron, $881.
+Can use 5 or 6 oz Dacron but recommended 6 oz, $881.
 5-6 week delivery.
-I also have an Ullman 150% genoa that I'm very pleased with.

-• North Sails, Portland, Oregon 1(503) 282-4282.
+• North Sails, Portland, OR 1(503) 282-4282.

-6 oz Dacron Main $690, with 1 reef $747.
+Main $690, with 1 reef $747, 6 oz Dacron.
 I didn't note whether this was full batten.

 • North Sails, Vancouver, BC 1(604) 271-2111.